nicolodiamante/dispatch/README.md

 ### Get the Shortcut

-To get started, download [Apple Shortcuts app][apple-shortcuts-download] and the  ["Wake Me Up" shortcut][dispatch-shortcut].
-You can rename the shortcut to whatever you like, but before running it, make sure you keep reading.
+To initiate, first download the [Apple Shortcuts][apple-shortcuts-download] app followed by the '[Wake Me Up][dispatch-shortcut]' shortcut.
+Feel free to rename the shortcut to a title of your preference.
+However, before you begin using it, ensure that you continue reading for further instructions.

 <br><br>